DMFormer: Closing the Gap Between CNN and Vision Transformers: Approaches

 Based on the above \ourmethod{} block, we formulate \ourmethod{}-S and \ourmethod{}-L with different model sizes.
-The numbers of channels responding to the four stages are identical for both \ourmethod{}-S and \ourmethod{}-L, which are set as 64, 128, 320, and 512.
-Differently, \ourmethod{}-L is larger with respect to block numbers.
+The numbers of channels corresponding to the four stages are identical for both \ourmethod{}-S and \ourmethod{}-L, which are set as 64, 128, 320, and 512.
+Differently, \ourmethod{}-L is larger with more block numbers.
 Specifically, stages 1, 2, 3, and 4 of \ourmethod{}-S contain $2$, $2$, $6$, $2$ blocks, while that for \ourmethod{}-L are $3$, $3$, $12$, $3$, respectively.
 Their detailed architecture designs are shown in Table \ref{tab:model}.